“Police work is not all glamour and excitement and glory. There are days and days of routine, of tedious probing, of tireless searching.”

 Each of Mann’s sequences builds upon this opening note like a foreboding theme.
 Martin is constantly shown in fearful isolation, pacing his Hollywood bungalow, scanning police frequencies on his custom radio.
 The director keeps dialogue to a minimum, and instead relies on auditory and visual tactics to heighten tension.
 It works brilliantly.
 Stranded in silence, Martin jumps at every unfamiliar sound or suspicious growl from his dog.
 He shuts off the lights in order to see out the window, to the extent that we only catch glimpses of him through the blinds.
 As Martin’s chances dwindle, so too does our visual representation of him.

-Basehart gives the finest of his film noir performances here.
-Though bearing little resemblance to Erwin Walker, the real-life inspiration for the character, the usually charming actor frightens with his blank, stoic intensity.
-Key is the scene where he’s forced to remove a bullet from his stomach.
-Directed by Mann in invasive close-up, it is a tour de force of discomfort, where Basehart’s short breaths and pained expression erases the need for anything graphic.
+As Martin, Basehart offers the finest of his many film noir performances.
+Though bearing little resemblance to Erwin Walker, the real-life inspiration for the character, the usually charming actor frightens through his tightly-wound stoicism.
+He acts as though his affable facade could crumble at any moment, and subsequently delivers each line as if he were a coiled cobra, waiting– wanting– to strike.
+That we never know the motivation for his actions makes the character all the more threatening.
+In fact, the only time we catch a glimpse of humanity is when he’s forced to remove a bullet from his stomach after narrowly escaping the police.
+Framed in invasive close-up, it is a tour de force of suggestion, with Basehart’s short breaths and anxious expression erasing the need for any graphic detail.

 Martin’s intensity is paralleled by the determination of the cops pursuing him.
-Marty Brennan (Scott Brady) and Chuck Jones (James Cardwell) are their names, and legal justice is their game.
-These are not complicated men — we were still a few years away from seeing truly complex policemen in film noir — they are boy scouts, wooden as a baseball bat and just as patriotic.
-Their investigation makes for some of the film’s weaker moments (Brady lacks the gravitas of his brother Lawrence Tierney), but there is fun to be had when Jack Webb shows up as Lee the lab technician.
+Chuck Jones (James Cardwell) and Marty Brennan (Scott Brady) are their names, and straight-laced justice is their game.
+These are not complicated men — we were still a few years away from seeing truly complex policemen in film noir — they are boy scouts, wooden as a baseball bat and seemingly just as patriotic.
+Their investigation makes for some of the film’s slower moments (Cardwell is forgettable, Brady lacks the gravitas of his brother Lawrence Tierney), but there is some fun to be had when Jack Webb shows up as a scene-stealing lab technician.
 Dragnet fans will get a kick out of his spunky performance.

-The cat-and-mouse game between Martin and the police eventually culminates in the Los Angeles sewer system.
-It’s here, with eight minutes to go, that He Walked by Night virtually overloads the ocular senses.
+The struggle between Martin and the police eventually culminates, in grandiose fashion, within the Los Angeles sewer system.
+It’s here, with eight minutes to go, that He Walked by Night all but overloads the ocular senses with its visuals.
 Chiaroscuro lighting is wielded with such precision that any subsequent use of it might seem underwhelming by comparison.
 The moist sewer floors (which were shot on location) allow for reflective glints of light to spike the camera at random, while the shot of Martin waving a flashlight in the darkness ranks among the most iconic and stylistically rich expressions of film noir ever put on display.
 I get chills just writing about it.

 Let us now praise John Alton, who if it not for his painterly eye, many of these scenes would not be possible.
 Mann had an undeniable gift for camera dynamics and the staging of action, but Alton was the missing variable, the one who made his director’s feverish chases glisten in the moonlight.
 Alton’s cinematography method, which he described as “Painting with Light”, was never as daring as it is here.
-Characters are profiled to within an inch of visibility at times, pushing the very boundaries of the era’s film stock.
-The frame is completely blacked out in Reeves’s earlier death scene, save for a few crucial details in the center that draw us in.
+Characters are profiled to within an inch of visibility at times, pushing the very boundaries of the era’s technology.
+Furthermore, the frame is completely blacked out in an earlier murder scene, save for a few crucial details in the center that draw us in.
+Alton and Mann aren’t using imagery to aid the story, they are using imagery to tell the story.

-I won’t pretend that He Walked by Night is without flaws.
-The police scenes can lag a bit, and the dated narration is a common shortcoming of the semi-documentary film noir.
-But Mann and Alton (and, to some extent, Werker) manage to supersede these flaws through sheer visual artistry, and this, dear readers, is a strength that only gets better with time.
+While my praise could go on and on, I won’t pretend that He Walked by Night is without flaws.
+The police scenes are a bit wooden, and the police narration is a common shortcoming of the semi-documentary film noir.
+But Mann and Alton (and, to an extent, Werker) manage to supersede these flaws through sheer visual artistry– and that, dear readers, is a virtue that has only gotten better with time.
 B

 TRIVIA: During production, Jack Webb was introduced to police advisor Marty Wynn, and the two thought up the idea for what would later become Dragnet.